7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 What Most Founders Get Wrong About Engineering Budgets

-Most founders treat engineering like a cost center.
-Not a value driver.
-They optimize for the lowest hourly rate instead of the outcome and total value delivered.
-They consistently miss the long-term affect of technical debt on valuation, believing surface-level fixes are enough.
-This shortsighted approach is where I've seen many promising startups stumble.
-It's a fundamental misunderstanding of how engineering truly affects business growth and exit potential.
-We believe in building for the future, not just fixing today's problem.
+Most founders treat engineering like a cost center, a necessary evil to be minimized, rather than a fundamental value driver for their business.
+They optimize for the lowest hourly rate, perhaps even fixating on the software engineer hourly rate in India, instead of focusing on the outcome, total value delivered, and long-term strategic impact.
+They consistently miss the long-term effect of technical debt on valuation, believing surface-level fixes are enough to appease investors.
+This shortsighted approach is where I've seen many promising startups stumble, sacrificing future potential for immediate, often illusory, cost savings.
+For example, a common mistake is prioritizing rapid feature development over robust architecture, leading to a product that's fast to market but impossible to scale or maintain.
+This creates a fundamental misunderstanding of how engineering truly affects business growth and exit potential.
+In 2026, a well-managed engineering budget, focused on quality and strategic value, is a competitive advantage that directly translates into higher valuation multiples and a smoother path to acquisition.
+We believe in building for the future, not just fixing today's problem with a band-aid solution.

 Key Takeaway